ember-template-lint/ember-template-lint/docs/rule/no-curly-component-invocation.md

 ### Rule name: `no-curly-component-invocation`

-There are two ways to invoke a component in a template: curly compoment syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
+There are two ways to invoke a component in a template: curly brace syntax (`{{my-component}}`), and angle bracket syntax (`<MyComponent />`).
 The difference between them is syntactical.
-You should favour angle bracket syntax as it improves readability of templates, i.e. disambiguates components from helpers, and is also the future direction Ember is going with the Octane Edition.
+You should favor angle bracket syntax; it improves readability of templates, i.e. disambiguates components from helpers, and is also the future direction Ember is going with the Octane Edition.

 #### Bad